-In the fall of 1995 I interviewed Conrad McDonnell of Idjut Boys and Daniel Wang for XLR8R.
+In the fall of 1995 I interviewed Daniel Wang and Conrad McDonnell of Idjut Boys for XLR8R.
 The subject was their rekindling of the spirit of disco.
 By 1995 Daniel had released two records, “The Look Ma No Drum Machine” EP and “Aphroasiatechnubian” on his own Balihu label.

 The reason I sought him out was because I heard a San Francisco DJ named James Presley (a very talented, unsung SF DJ whose “6AM” mix tape should be heard by all dance music enthusiasts) playing one night in the spring of ’95 in Deco (a great club on Larkin street, in The Tenderloin, which is now a bar).
 He dropped a track with a crazy, sampled vocal and I had to know what it was.
 He handed me the record after he was finished with it and it was “The Look Ma No Drum Machine” EP.
 The credits said it was mixed by someone called Daniel Wang.

 I believe that I called the number on the B-side label, talked to Daniel and the idea for the interview came from there.
 In this first conversation he told me about another unsung — and amazing, believe me — San Francisco DJ named Bruce Gauld.
 This was the first article ever written about Daniel, and it’s great to see him go on to be a disco god(dess) in Berleen.

 Two sets of Disco Disciples, on either side of the Atlantic, detail the ‘D’ word’s devastation of dancefloors past and present.